emacs-eask/cli/docs/section-2-DSL.md

 (package "ert-runner" "0.7.0" "Opinionated Ert testing workflow")
 ```

 All arguments are strings.
-The version must be a version understood by Emacs’
+The version must be a version understood by Emacs'
 built-in `version-to-list`.

 ## Package contents